ropensci/roweb3/content/blog/2022-07-12-evaluating-github-activity-for-contributors/index.md

 Watching activity in the repository will make you aware of
 - ongoing development,
-- development rythms (for instance "cyclic but with quick fixes for crucial bugs""),
+- development rhythms (for instance "cyclic but with quick fixes for crucial bugs""),
 - workflows (are PRs welcome or do maintainers prefer to confirm interest in an issue first),
 - the tone in that repository (if the tone is not friendly, run!).